Last Revised: May 11, 2022

 Ergonomic reference materials can be found below for specific physical plant workers.
 If you have specific questions please contact us.

-Additional ergonomic training is now available in video format through Knowledge Link.
-"Protecting Your Back" can be accessed by typing the title into the "Find Learning" box on your Knowledge Link page.
+Additional ergonomic training is now available in video format through Workday Learning.
+"Protecting Your Back" can be accessed by typing the title into the "Browse Learning Content" box on the Workday Learning page.